mjf1406/classclarus-app/README.md

 ## Change Log

+### 2025/07/14

+- ⭐ Milestone: everything is ready for report card generation
+- BE: query options now require a classId or a userId
+- UX: user can now upload subject comments

 ### 2025/07/13

 - Feature: 21st Century Skills - added a modal to input these on a report-basis